-The Board held that the Intermediary properly excluded MA UCP days from the numerator of the Providers' Medicaid proxy.
-In reviewing the Medicaid DSH statute at § 1923 of the Act, the Board found that the term "medical assistance under a State plan approved under [Title] XIX" excluded days funded only by the state and charity care days even though those days may be counted for Medicaid DSH purposes.
-The Board reasoned that if Congress had intended the term "eligible for medical assistance under a State plan" (the only category of patients in the Medicaid utilization rate) to include the State funded hospital days and charity care days, the subsections adding those categories of days in the low income utilization rate would have been superfluous.
-Because the MA UCP days were funded by "state and local governments" and included in the low income utilization rate, not the Medicaid inpatient utilization rate, the Board found that the MA UCP patient days did not fall within the Medicaid statute definition of "eligible for medical assistance under a State plan" at § 1923 of the Act.

-Finally, the Board referenced Adena Regional Medical Center v.
-Leavitt.
-The Court of Appeals for the D.C.
-Circuit held that the phrase "eligible for medical assistance under a State plan approved under title XIX" referred to patients who are eligible for Medicaid.
+The Board held that the Intermediary properly excluded HCAP days from the numerator of the Providers' Medicaid proxy.
+In reviewing the Medicaid statute, the Board found that the term "medical assistance under a State plan approved under [Title] XIX" excluded days funded only by the state and charity care days even though those days may be counted for Medicaid DSH purposes.
+As the HCAP program was funded by "state and local governments" and included in the low income utilization rate, not the Medicaid inpatient utilization rate, the Board found that the HCAP patient days did not fall within the Medicaid statute definition of "eligible for medical assistance under a State plan" at § 1923 of the Act.
+The Board also referenced Adena Regional Medical Center v.
+Leavitt, which concluded that the days related to beneficiaries eligible for the HCAP should not be included in the Medicaid proxy of the Medicare DSH calculation.
+The Court held that the phrase "eligible for medical assistance under a State plan approved under title XIX" referred to patients who are eligible for Medicaid.
 The Court rejected the argument that the days of patients who were counted toward a Medicaid DSH payment must be counted toward the Medicaid fraction of the Medicare DSH calculation.